 It’s easy to send out a questionnaire that has been used over and over to employees once a year but unfortunately that won’t be enough information to make informed decisions on how the company’s core values could be improved.
 You have to ensure that employees feel a) comfortable enough around you to give honest feedback and b) you are asking the right questions.

 We have a great blog that lists 70 one-on-one meeting questions all managers should be asking their employees.
-Research shows that companies who implement regular employee feedback have turnover rate that are 14.9% lower than for employees who receive no feedback, so this really is a fantastic employee engagement strategy to cause high retention and keep your employees for the long term!
+Research shows that companies who implement regular employee feedback have a turnover rate that is 14.9% lower than for employees who receive no feedback, so this really is a fantastic employee engagement strategy to cause high retention and keep your employees for the long term!